All Emerson College course syllabi should contain the following items:

 Include the following statement to alert students to Emerson College’s policy on plagiarism:

 It is the responsibility of all Emerson students to know and adhere to the College’s policy on plagiarism, which can be found at emerson.edu/policies/plagiarism.
 If you have any question concerning the Emerson plagiarism policy or about documentation of sources in work you produce in this course, speak to your instructor.

 Include the following Title IX statement:

 I am a responsible employee at Emerson College which means I am not a confidential resource.
 I will keep your information as private as I can, however, if you disclose information that may violate Emerson’s Power-based Interpersonal Violence Policy I must report it to the Title IX Coordinator.
 You may also contact the Title IX Coordinator directly via email at titleix [at] emerson.edu or by phone at 617-824-8999.
 Alternatively, if you would like to speak with someone confidentially, please contact the Healing & Advocacy Collective, Counseling and Psychological Services, or Health and Wellness.

 The following text is the suggested diversity statement text:

 Every student in this class will be honored and respected as an individual with distinct experiences, talents, and backgrounds.
-Students will be treated fairly regardless of race, religion, sexual orientation, gender identification, disability, socio-economic status, or national identity.
 Issues of diversity may be a part of class discussion, assigned material, and projects.
 The instructor will make every effort to ensure that an inclusive environment exists for all students.
-If you have any concerns or suggestions for improving the classroom climate, please do not hesitate to speak with the course instructor or to contact the Office of Diversity and Inclusion at 617-824-8528 or by email at email@example.com.
+If you have any concerns or suggestions for improving the classroom climate, please do not hesitate to speak with the course instructor or to contact the Social Justice Center at 617-824-8528 or by email at sjc [at] emerson.edu.